wurli/tidyverse-dev-bot/news-files-annotated/dplyr.md

         !end-bullet!
     -   !begin-bullet!
         `multiple` is a new argument for controlling what happens when a row in `x` matches multiple rows in `y`.
-For equi joins and rolling joins, where this is usually surprising, this defaults to signaling a `"warning"`, but still returns all of the matches.
-For non-equi joins and cross joins, where multiple matches are usually expected, this defaults to returning `"all"` of the matches.
+For equality joins and rolling joins, where this is usually surprising, this defaults to signalling a `"warning"`, but still returns all of the matches.
+For inequality joins and cross joins, where multiple matches are usually expected, this defaults to returning `"all"` of the matches.
 You can also return only the `"first"` or `"last"` match, `"any"` of the matches, or you can `"error"`.